SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 {: .callout}

 > ## Excel's date systems on Macs
-> Excel also entertains a second date system, the 1904 date system, as the default in Excel for Mac.
+> In the past, Excel used to entertain a second date system, the 1904 date system, as the default in Excel for Macs.
-> This system will assign a
+> This system assigns a
 > different serial number than the
 > [1900 date system](https://support.microsoft.com/en-us/help/214330/differences-between-the-1900-and-the-1904-date-system-in-excel).
 > Because of this,
-> [dates must be checked for accuracy when exporting data from Excel](http://datapub.cdlib.org/2014/04/10/abandon-all-hope-ye-who-enter-dates-in-excel/) between Macs and PCs (look for dates that are ~4 years off).
+> [there were accuracy issues with dates when exporting data from Excel](http://datapub.cdlib.org/2014/04/10/abandon-all-hope-ye-who-enter-dates-in-excel/) between Macs and PCs (dates were off by 4 years).
+Luckily, Excel for Macs now defaults to the 1900 date system and supports dates as early as January 1, 1900.
 {: .callout}

 ## Regional date formatting